sangmlee76/reading-notes/Code 201/class-01.md

 + Focus on **grouping**
 + Keep user's goal in mind

+### Build a wireframe
++ ***Wireframe*** shows the hierarchy of the information and how much space it might require.
++ Do not include design details (e.g. color scheme, font choices, background, images, etc.)
++ Focus on creating a visual hierarchy to indicate the most important parts of each page.

 ### Employ design principles:
 + Primary goal is clear communication to help user achieve one's goal
 + Key concepts: